kutaslab/uxrdp_erpss/erpss_install/README.md

-Installing precompiled ERPSS 32-bit binaries and source on Ubuntu 20.04
+Install precompiled ERPSS 32-bit binaries and source on Ubuntu 20.04

 Installation
 ------------